-Anticipated funding for full-time domestic students (Canadian citizen or permanent resident) research paper masters students will be approximately $22,000 and domestic tuition+fees is approximately $8,500 so the anticipated 'take-home' pay is approximately $13,500.
-Note that this is a one-year program.
+Anticipated funding for full-time domestic students (Canadian citizen or permanent resident) research paper masters students will be approximately $22,000.

 The main sources of financial support are:

 - Research Assistantships (RA) paid from the research grants of individual faculty members.

-- Teaching Assistantships (TA) (PDF) which involve tutorial and/or marking duties.
+- Teaching Assistantships (TA) which involve tutorial and/or marking duties.
 According to University regulations, the maximum amount of TA work that can be assigned to a graduate student in one term is two TA units, or ten hours of work per week.
 At the discretion of the CM Graduate Committee, Teaching Assistants who receive exceptional performance reviews may be nominated for a Distinguished Teaching Assistantship Award (see here for award recipients).

 Scholarships and awards: